This usage tutorial shows how to fit historical control-group borrowing models using the historicalborrowlong package.

 Alternative: run specific models

-The hierarchical model is the primary model of interest.1
+The hierarchical model is the main model of interest in a dynamic borrowing analysis with historicalborrowlong.

 mcmc_hierarchical <- hbl_mcmc_hierarchical(